cs0320/notes/docs/02-properties/02-properties.md

 How do our properties need to change?

-???
-"Think, then click."
+??? note "Think, then click."
     The robot always end its turn 1 or more moves away from the hazard.

 Notice how our properties are getting more complex.
 There are situations where we can write the property very precisely, but checking it naively is too expensive.

 !!! note "Expensive Checking"
     For example, consider the correctness properties for a breadth-first search (BFS).
 We want the path to start and end in the proper places and to _be_ a path in the input graph.
 But this is BFS, so we also expect the path to take the minimum number of hops.
 The first properties are easy (just a loop over the path) but the last one is hard.
 We could try to get around it by using another implementation as an oracle, but there are often many correct paths&mdash;using an oracle would overfit the check to that oracle.

 ### Takeaway

 Properties generalize behaviors.
 They can sometimes be more expensive than a unit test, but they can express correctness much more broadly.

 * **Advantage 1:** properties can work even when a problem has multiple correct solutions.
 When _checking_ a single property is expensive, you can still check the others.
 * **Advantage 2:** properties force us to think more carefully about what we want.
 This turns out to be very useful when writing specifications, whether they will be implement by a human or an AI agent.

 So whether or not you check a property, it can still be useful to _write it down_.

 Try to break down correctness into multiple sub-properties.
 Just like how we're better off writing a handful of tests that exercise different things, rather than a single test that does it all, we're better off writing a number of small, orthogonal properties.